MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 When using Storage Spaces Direct with an NVMe (nonvolatile memory express) device or SSD (solid-state drive) cache, you see a greater than expected increase in latency when configuring Storage Replica replication between Storage Spaces Direct clusters.
 The change in latency is proportionally much higher than you see when using NVMe and SSD in a performance + capacity configuration and no HDD tier nor capacity tier.

 This issue occurs due to architectural limitations within Storage Replica's log mechanism combined with the low latency of NVMe when compared to slower media.
 With Storage Spaces Direct cache, all I/O of Storage Replica logs, along with all recent read/write IO of applications, will occur in the cache and never on the performance or capacity tiers.
-This means that all Storage Replica activity happens on the same speed media - this configuration is supported but not recommended (see [Frequently asked questions about Storage Replica](storage-replica-frequently-asked-questions.yml) for log recommendations).
+Meaning that all Storage Replica activity happens on the same speed media - the configuration is supported but not recommended (see [Frequently asked questions about Storage Replica](storage-replica-frequently-asked-questions.yml) for log recommendations).

 When using Storage Spaces Direct with HDDs, you can't disable or avoid the cache.
 As a workaround, if using just SSD and NVMe, you can configure just performance and capacity tiers.
 If using that configuration, and by placing the SR logs on the performance tier only with the data volumes they service being on the capacity tier only, you'll avoid the high latency issue described above.
 The same could be done with a mix of faster and slower SSDs and no NVMe.